What is the legal definition of domestic abuse in Guam?

 What types of orders of protection are there?
 How long do they last?

 A temporary order of protection can be given to you by a judge if s/he believes it is necessary to protect you or your minor children from abuse.
-The order can be issued ex parte (without the abuser being notified beforehand or being present in court) if the judge believes that notifying the abuser ahead of time would further endanger the safety and welfare of you and/or minor child/ren.
-However, if the abuser is already represented by an attorney, then the attorney may need to be notified beforehand.1 After you file your petition, the judge may ask you some questions at an ex parte hearing.
-(However, if you are not in court but rather your attorney is filing the papers for you, the judge can still issued the temporary order.)
-The order will last for up to 10 days until the case is set down for a “show cause hearing.”2 The temporary order must first be served (given) to the abuser before it takes effect.
+The order can be issued ex parte, which means without the abuser being notified beforehand or being present in court.
+To give you an ex parte order, the judge must believe that notifying the abuser ahead of time would further endanger the safety and welfare of you or your minor children.
+However, if the abuser is already represented by an attorney, then the attorney needs to be notified beforehand.1 The order will last for up to ten days until the case is set down for a “show cause hearing.”2 The temporary order must first be served upon the abuser before it takes effect.

 What protections can I get in an order of protection?